rpgreview/papersandpaychecks/pnp.md

 Great White Shark tours attract a lot of money; with tickets costing upwards of $100, with several people per boat, and a few trips per day some good money can be made.
 But of course, there needs to be sharks otherwise customers are less than happy.
 Especially with a sign that says: "Close shark sighting guaranteed or your money back".

-Working for such a tour company the PCs are given the task to find out what sort of *music* attracts sharks.
+Working for such a tour company the PC Workers are given the task to find out what sort of *music* attracts sharks.
 So they have to sit in an allegedly shark-proof cage and cycle through various tunes to work out what music attracts the beast.
 It turns out that the Great White is particularly interested in AC/DC, and apparently the low frequencies of the 'Back in Black' album.
 Accordingly for comic effect, other types of music will attract other types of fish.
 True to its polarised reviews, <i>Chinese Democracy</i> by Guns N' Roses will simultaneously attract the Great White and cause them to attack.
-Clever PCs may think that having even lower frequencies might even attract more Great Whites.
+Clever PC Workers may think that having even lower frequencies might even attract more Great Whites.
 Instead it will attract a very big shark.
 Very, very big indeed.

 Based on: "Great white sharks attracted by AC/DC hits", Angela Case, June 02, 2011 `http://www.australiangeographic.com.au/news/2011/06/great-white-sharks-attracted-by-acdc-hits/`